-Approximately 95% of the survival data and 85% of the reproductive data used in population trend calculations came from bears monitored in the Yaak River portion of this population, hence this result is most indicative of that portion of the recovery area.
-However, only the Kootenai River divides the Cabinet Mountains from the Yaak River and the trend produced from this data would appear to be applicable to the entire population of native bears in the absence of population augmentation.
-We have no data to suggest that mortality or reproductive rates are different between the Yaak River and the Cabinet Mountains.
+Approximately 87% of the survival data and 89% of the reproductive data used in population trend calculations came from bears monitored in the Yaak River portion of this population.
+However, only the Kootenai River divides the Cabinet Mountains from the Yaak River, and the trend produced from this data would appear to be applicable to the entire population of native bears in the absence of population augmentation.
+Furthermore, overall annual survival of all bears was very similar at 0.841 in the Cabinets and 0.839 in the Yaak.
 The Cabinet Mountains portion of the population was estimated to be <15 in 1988 (Kasworm and Manley 1988) and subsequent lack of identification of resident bears through genetic techniques would suggest the population was possibly 5-10.
 Population augmentation has added 22 bears into this population since 1990 and a mark recapture population estimate from 2012 indicated the population was 22-24 individuals (Kendall et al. 2016).
 These data indicate the Cabinet Mountains population has increased by 2-4 times since 1988, but this increase is largely a product of the augmentation effort with reproduction from that segment.

-The estimated finite rate of increase (λ) for 1983-2021using Booter software with the unpaired litter size and birth interval data option was 1.019 (95% CI=0.942-1.087, Table 15).
-Finite rate of change over the same period was an annual 1.9% (Caughley 1977).
+The estimated finite rate of increase (λ) for 1983-2022 using Booter software with the unpaired litter size and birth interval data option was 1.016 (95% CI=0.939-1.079, Table 15).
+Finite rate of change over the same period was an annual 1.6% (Caughley 1977).
 Subadult female survival and adult female survival accounted for most of the uncertainty in λ , with reproductive rate, yearling survival, cub survival, and age at first parturition contributing much smaller amounts.
 The sample sizes available to calculate population trend are small and yielded wide confidence intervals around our estimate of trend (i.e., λ).
-The probability that the population was stable or increasing was 70%.
-Utilizing the entire survival and reproductive data set from 1983-2021 is partially the product of small sample sizes but also produces the effect of smoothing the data over time and results in a more conservative estimate of population trend.
+The probability that the population was stable or increasing was 67%.
+Utilizing the entire survival and reproductive data set from 1983-2022 is partially the product of small sample sizes but also produces the effect of smoothing the data over time and results in a more conservative estimate of population trend.
 The Booter technique has been published in at least three different peer reviewed journals (Hovey and McLellan 1996, Mace and Waller 1998, Wakkinen and Kasworm 2004).

-Finite rates of increase calculated for the period 1983-1998 (λ = 1.067) suggested an increasing population (Wakkinen and Kasworm 2004).
+Finite rates of increase calculated for the period 1983-1998 ($\lambda = 1.067$) suggested an increasing population (Wakkinen and Kasworm 2004).
 Lack of mortality in specific sex-age classes limited calculations for many time periods other than those shown here (Fig. 12).
 Annual survival rates for adult and subadult females were 0.948 and 0.901 respectively, during 1983-1998, and then declined to 0.926 and 0.740 for the period of 1983-2006, respectively.
 Cumulative lambda calculations reached the lowest point in 2006 (Fig. 12).
 Human-caused mortality has accounted for much of this decline in annual survival rates and population trend.
 Improved adult female survival and subadult female survival rates resulted in an improving population trend estimate since 2006.
 Improving survival by reducing human-caused mortality is crucial for recovery of this population (Proctor et al. 2004).

 Table 15.
-Booter unpaired method estimated annual survival rates, age at first parturition, reproductive rates, and population trend of native grizzly bears in the Cabinet-Yaak recovery zone, 1983-2021.
+Booter unpaired method estimated annual survival rates, age at first parturition, reproductive rates, and population trend of native grizzly bears in the Cabinet-Yaak recovery zone, 1983-2022.